Customize Categories & Rules

 DayReplay ships with detected categories that cover the common cases — browsers, IDEs, mail clients, communication tools.
-On Pro you can refine that classification by adding two kinds of rules: domain rules for browser activity, and process rules for desktop applications.
-This guide walks through both, with a worked example for Microsoft Outlook on Windows and macOS.
+On Pro you can make categorisation your own: create your own categories and colours, then refine classification with domain rules for browser activity and process rules for desktop applications.
+This guide walks through all three, with a worked example for Microsoft Outlook on Windows and macOS.

 Any user can open the Category Rules dialog to inspect how things get classified.
 Adding, modifying, or removing rules requires Pro.